Grantha script: Modern Grantha

-Modern Grantha typeface
+Modern Grantha

-The Grantha script has evolved over time.
-The modern Grantha is illustrated below and shares similarities with the Modern Tamil Script.
+The Grantha script has evolved over time, and shares similarities with the modern Tamil Script.

-Vowels

 Consonants

-As with other Abugida scripts Grantha consonant signs have the inherent vowel /a/.
-Its absence is marked with Virāma:
+As in other Brahmic scripts Grantha consonant signs have an inherent vowel, typically corresponding to /a/, so, for example, the letter 𑌕 is pronounced /ka/.

-Each letter below includes the inherent vowel:

-For other vowels diacritics are used:

-Sometimes ligatures of consonants with vowel diacritics may be found, e.g.:

-There are also a few special consonant forms with Virāma:

 Consonant clusters

 Grantha has two ways of representing consonant clusters.
 Sometimes, consonants in a cluster may form ligatures.

 Ligatures are normally preferred whenever they exist.
 If no ligatures exist, "stacked" forms of consonants are written, just as in Kannada and Telugu, with the lowest member of the stack being the only "live" consonant and the other members all being vowel-less.
 Note that ligatures may be used as members of stacks also.